ArtHitParade

 His contributions in theoretical physics are numerous.
 He solved Dirac's problem by imagining the quantum mechanism of charged particles in rotation, for which he shared in 1965 the Nobel Prize in Physics with Tomonaga and Schwinger.
 He also made fundamental advances in the model of the helium superfluidity and in the theory of quarks.
 He was also a visionary, encouraging as early as 1959 the development of nanotechnologies.

-2019 SOLD for £ 1.15M including premium
+2019 SOLD for £ 1.15M by Sotheby's

-The Prize in Economic Science in Memory of Alfred Nobel was created in 1969.
+The Prize in Economic Science in Memory of Alfred Nobel was first awarded in 1969.
 This initiative of the Bank of Sweden, imitating the five prizes from Alfred Nobel's will, immediately aroused some reluctance.
 The Nobel family reminded the opinion of the original sponsor about the incompatibility of society's well-being with any notion of profit.

 In 1974 the Prize is awarded jointly to Friedrich von Hayek and Gunnar Myrdal "for their pioneering work in the theory of money and economic fluctuations and for their penetrating analysis of the interdependence of economic, social and institutional phenomena".